jchen1/website/markdown/pages/about.md

 Note: Freelap times don't include reaction time; the FAT equivalent would likely be 0.15s slower.

 I mostly write about engineering, sprinting, quantified self, and productivity.
-Interested in some of those things? **[Follow me on Twitter](https://www.twitter.com/iambald)**!
+Interested in some of those things? **[Follow me on Twitter](https://www.twitter.com/iambald) or subscribe to my email newsletter!**